ahmdxrzky/de-zoomcamp-2023/week2/week2_homework.md

 ```
 prefect deployment apply etl_web_to_gcs-deployment.yaml
 ```
-Everytime a deployment want to be run, execute command below to activate a prefect agent named _default_:
+Everytime a deployment want to be run, execute command below to activate a prefect agent (in this case, an agent named _default_):
 ```
 prefect agent start -q default
 ```